 Description

 There are some good design patterns that would replace the classical procedural approach with a nice smooth OOP approach.
+One approach is named Strategy Pattern.
+Consider the following objects:

 public enum EmployeeType